 Nils Mönkemeyer has long been associated with Bonn through his own festival »Klassik für alle«.
-At this year’s Beethovenfest, he is contributing his ideas for more participation through the Sponsorship Ticket and playing two very different concerts.
+At the 2024 Beethovenfest, he for the first time contributed his ideas for more participation through the Sponsorship Ticket.
+2026 he returns for the Long Concert Night.

 What connects you to the viola, what appeals to you about it – why did you choose this instrument?